Recieve our free

 (click picture to enlarge)

-Add the salt and cream of tartar to the egg whites and whip with electric beater till frothy.
+Add the cream of tartar to the egg whites and whip with electric beater till frothy.
 Then add the reserved powdered sugar 2 tablespoons at a time as you continue to whip until stiff.

 Fold in the quark or pureed cottage cheese Fold in the quark or pureed cottage cheese into the egg and milk custard